Generic Name: hydrocortisone (Oral route)

 - Eye infection (eg, herpes infection of the eyes) or

 - Hypertension (high blood pressure) or

 - Infection (eg, bacterial, virus, or fungus) or

 - Mood changes, including depression or

 - Peptic ulcer, active or history of or

 - Personality changes or

-- Tuberculosis, inactive—Use with caution.
+- Weak immune system (eg, Kaposi sarcoma)—Use with caution.
 May make these conditions worse.

 Proper Use of Cortef

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance for unwanted effects.